5.0★ Google22 Years in Central NJ2026 NJ Tax Data

 Frequently Asked Questions

 It depends on your income, debts, down payment, and the town you choose.
 NJ property tax rates vary from 0.8% to 3.0% effective rate, which can create a $100K-$175K difference in buying power on the same income.
-A household earning $150K with 20% down can typically afford $550K-$700K depending on the town.
+A household earning $150K with 20% down can typically afford $450K-$650K depending on debts and the town.

 Lenders look at your total monthly payment: mortgage + taxes + insurance.
 In a high-tax town, more of your budget goes to taxes, leaving less for the mortgage.
 That means a smaller loan and a lower-priced home.
 For example, Cranbury has a 1.45% effective tax rate while Parsippany has 2.45%.
 On a $4,200/month budget, that difference alone shifts your buying power by over $100,000.